AbhinavReddy-Dev/portfolio/README.md

 # portfolio

-Experimenting with HTML, CSS and Js to learn the ropes of fluent programming.
+Experimenting with HTML, CSS and JavaScript to learn the ropes of fluent programming.